robgolding/old.robgolding.com/source/_posts/2009-01-03-bullet-bitten-vmware-server-20.markdown

 ---

 My home network has been growing and growing ever since the start.
-At first, just little linux firewall, and it's not done yet.
+At first, just little Linux firewall, and it's not done yet.

 I've recently upgraded the my new server, adding another 4GB of RAM to bring the total to 8GB - to give me some more room for playing around.
 Also, I've decided